Maker-Rat/ERC_Hackathon_2023/README.md

 # Automation (Perception, PLanning and Control)
 1) **Planning** :
    We've implemented RRT and A* path planning algorithms to solve the presented problem.
 For A* grid generation, we have implemented a hardcoded regular grid as well as a PRM (ProbabIlistic Random Mapping) based approach.
 Since the given maze is relatively rectangular the harcoded grid approach tends to provide the best results.
-THe density of the grid can be altered by modifying a single value in the code.
+The density of the grid can be altered by modifying a single value in the code.

 3) **Control** :
    After an unsuccessful attempt at implementing PID for the problem, we switched to LQR (Linear Quadratic Regulator).
 This made more sense given the multi-variable control nature of the problem.
 LQR utilizes a state space model of the